mrajkarnikar/project_01/README.md

 ![top_5_winning_category_usa](./top_5_winning_category_usa.png)

-* Above diagram show that overall US has been winning most of the medals in this order
+Above diagram show that overall US has been winning most of the medals in this order
 1. Swimming
 2. Atheletics
 3. Basketball

 US used to win a lot in rowing also.
 Lately, we can see a trend that football is another sport where US has been getting a lot of medals from.

 # Find the relationshiop of population, gdp and medal count.
 Does more population and gdp mean more medal count ?

+We were interested in finding if gdp and population of country have any effect on the number of medals won in olympics.
+In other words, we wanted to find the relationshiop of population, gdp and medal count. kaggle data[0] did not have any population or gdp information.
+So we can find another source for that data.
+We found that world bank API provided that data.
+But the data went as far back as 1971 only.
+We then took subset of data from kaggle and joined this information with world bank data and were able to plot a diagram below

 ![gdp_pop_medal_count_reln](./gdp_pop_medal_count_reln.png)

+This diagram showed us  that small countries and small population usually mean less number of medals.
+But not necessary all the time.
+You can see that few countries like india and china(in the past) could not get many medal despite having larger population.

 # Find trend on age of Male and Female Atheletics